-This Easy Squash Custard is the perfect cross between a healthy snack and a treat, and it’s perfect for the GAPS intro diet!
+This 2-Ingredient Squash Custard is the perfect cross between a healthy snack and a treat.
+It’s easy, low carb, suitable for Whole30, and it’s perfect for the GAPS intro diet!

 Snack time – GAPS Intro style.